fbpx

 When you take out a mortgage, you agree to make regular payments to the lender over 25-30 years.
 The mortgage agreement is tied to the specific property you have purchased.

-However, there may come a time when you want to move to a new home before you have finished paying off your original mortgage.
-This is where porting a mortgage comes in.
-This blog will explain the process.
+However, you may want to move to a new home before you have finished paying off your original mortgage.

-When you move, porting a mortgage means transferring your existing mortgage to your new property.
-So, instead of paying off your current mortgage and taking out a new one, you can move your mortgage over to the new home.
-This allows you to keep the same interest rate and terms without starting your mortgage payments from scratch.
+In other words, instead of paying off your current mortgage and taking out a new one, you can move your existing mortgage over to the new home.

 Reasons to port a mortgage